 "Part I, Item 2.
-Management's Discussion and Analysis of Financial Condition and Results of Operations" of this Quarterly Report discusses our condensed consolidated financial statements that have been prepared in accordance with accounting principles generally accepted in the United States of America.
+Management's Discussion and Analysis of Financial Condition and Results of Operations" of this Quarterly Report discusses our condensed consolidated financial statements that have been prepared in accordance with GAAP.
 The preparation of these condensed consolidated financial statements requires us to make estimates and assumptions that affect the reported amount of assets and liabilities at the date of the condensed consolidated financial statements, the disclosure of contingent assets and liabilities at the date of the condensed consolidated financial statements and the reported amounts of revenue and expenses during the reporting period.